 We met our goal this year.
-In fall 2019, we worked hard to recruit freshmen and sophomores to fill spots in these cohorts.
-We were able to add nine students from LaGrange High School and three students from Washington-Marion High School in fall 2019.
+In Fall 2019, we worked hard to recruit freshmen and sophomores to fill spots in these cohorts.
+We were able to add nine students from LaGrange High School and three students from Washington-Marion High School in Fall 2019.
 We accomplished this by visiting high schools and collaborating with school personnel.
-During spring 2020, we had 14 students complete an online interest form.
+During Spring 2020, we had 14 students complete an online interest form.
 While 14 students completed an interest form, we were only able to add seven new students from area middle schools.
 We will continue recruitment of more students in the fall via online forms and social media as well as continuing to collaborate with teachers in schools.
 If public health policies allow, we will visit schools in the fall.
 Still, we will continue to use electronic forms of recruitment as a strategy.

 We met our goal this year.
-Due to Hurricanes Laura and Delta in the Fall of 2020, we worked hard in the Spring of 2020-2021, to recruit freshmen and sophomores to fill spots in these cohorts.
-We were able to add twelve incoming freshmen and two upperclassmen students going to LaGrange High School and one student entering Washington-Marion High School in fall 2021.
-We accomplished this by visiting high schools in the Spring of 2020-21, school year, utilizing social media/ online recruiting strategies, and collaborating with school personnel.
+Due to Hurricanes Laura and Delta in Fall 2020, we worked hard in Spring 2020-2021 to recruit freshmen and sophomores to fill spots in these cohorts.
+We were able to add twelve incoming freshmen and two upperclassmen students going to LaGrange High School and one student entering Washington-Marion High School in Fall 2021.
+We accomplished this by visiting high schools in the Spring 2020-2021, school year, utilizing social media/ online recruiting strategies, and collaborating with school personnel.
 During Spring 2021, we had 20 students complete an online interest form.
 While 20 students completed an interest form, we were only able to add twelve new students from area middle schools.
 We will continue recruitment of more students in the fall via online forms and social media as well as continuing to collaborate with teachers in schools.
 If public health policies allow, we will visit schools in the fall.
 Still, we will continue to use electronic forms of recruitment as a strategy.

 We met our goal this year.
-We worked hard in the Spring of 2021-2022, to recruit freshmen and sophomores to fill spots in these cohorts.
-We were able to add 15 incoming freshmen and 3 upperclassmen, going to LaGrange High School and one student entering Washington-Marion High School in fall 2022.
-We accomplished this by visiting high schools in the Spring of 2021-22, school year, utilizing social media/ online recruiting strategies, and collaborating with school personnel.
+We worked hard in Spring 2021-2022, to recruit freshmen and sophomores to fill spots in these cohorts.
+We were able to add 15 incoming freshmen and three upperclassmen, going to LaGrange High School and one student entering Washington-Marion High School in Fall 2022.
+We accomplished this by visiting high schools in Spring 2021-2022 school year, utilizing social media/ online recruiting strategies, and collaborating with school personnel.
 During Spring 2022, we had 25 students complete online interest forms.
 While 25 students completed the interest form, we were only able to add 13 new students from area middle schools.
 We will continue recruitment of more students in the fall via online forms, social media, and in-person as well as continuing to collaborate with teachers in schools.

 We met and exceeded our goal this year.
-We worked hard in the Spring of 2022-2023, to recruit freshmen and sophomores to fill spots in these cohorts.
-We were able to add 11 incoming freshmen and 6 upperclassmen.
-We accomplished this by visiting high schools in the Spring of 2022-23, school year, utilizing social media/ online recruiting strategies, collaborating with school personnel, and attending community events.
+We worked hard in Spring 2022-2023 to recruit freshmen and sophomores to fill spots in these cohorts.
+We were able to add 11 incoming freshmen and six upperclassmen.
+We accomplished this by visiting high schools in the spring of 2022-2023 school year, utilizing social media/ online recruiting strategies, collaborating with school personnel, and attending community events.
 During Spring 2023, we had 30 students complete online/in person interest forms.
 While 30 students completed the interest form, we were only able to add 17 new students from area middle schools and target high schools.
 We also have a waiting list of currently 20 students.
 We will continue recruitment of more students in the fall via online forms, social media, and in-person as well as continuing to collaborate with teachers in schools.